gabrielborgesdm/buying-what/README.md

 While developing the project, I got to the conclusion that pure MVC wasn’t exactly what I was looking for.
 Since I wanted reusable code, I would have a problem importing one Controller into another because of Circular Dependency.

 That’s when Model View Controller Service (M.V.C.S.), comes into play.
 With this architecture I can import Services inside of Controllers, having everything I need to make request validations.
-Also, with this architecture your code gets to be pretty clean and straightfoward.
+Also, your code gets to be pretty clean and straightfoward.
 ## Documentation

 [Documentation](https://documenter.getpostman.com/view/6190871/TzeajmTX)